 Current and new graduate students had a chance to socialize and enjoy Moe’s catering to kick off the beginning of a new semester.

-Phi Sigma members had a chance to socialize, enjoy food, play games, and get to know one another at our Fall Picnic, hosted at Dr. Gatto’s home this year.
+Phi Sigma members can socialize, enjoy food, play games, and get to know one another at our Fall Picnic, host by Dr. Thompson.

 Spooky Trivia, October Date TBD

 Weigel Seminar Speaker, November 16

 Dr. Pamela Brown, Associate Professor from University of Missouri will delivery the 6th annual Weigel Seminar.

 The title of her seminar is, "Diversity of growth patterin in the Alphaproteobacteria."